Cadeau Kelley

 Cadeau Kelley (born 9 May 1986) is a retired Liberian long jumper.

 He finished sixth at the 2006 African Championships.
 He also competed at the 2007 All-Africa Games without reaching the final.

+Kelley was an All-American jumper for the Akron Zips track and field team, finishing 7th in the long jump at the 2008 NCAA Division I Outdoor Track and Field Championships.
+He attended John Marshall High School in Ohio.

 His personal best jump is 8.00 metres, achieved April 2009 in Ypsilanti.
 This is the Liberian record.